DataFire/Integrations/integrations/generated/evetech/README.md

   * items `integer`: 200 ok integer

 ### get_universe_structures_structure_id
-Returns information on requested structure, if you are on the ACL.
+Returns information on requested structure if you are on the ACL.
 Otherwise, returns "Forbidden" for all inputs.

 ---
 Alternate route: `/dev/universe/structures/{structure_id}/`

-Alternate route: `/legacy/universe/structures/{structure_id}/`

-Alternate route: `/v1/universe/structures/{structure_id}/`
+Alternate route: `/v2/universe/structures/{structure_id}/`

 ---
 This route is cached for up to 3600 seconds